alexsinfarosa/project1-CS3300/README.md

 # project1-3300

-## maybe we cound keep comments and posts here so that we have only one thing to check
+## Maybe we cound keep comments, ideas and other things in here.
+Only one thing to check.

+- If you watch this repo you'll get notified of any updates.